Blaine-Dillingham/FiveThirtyLate/README.md

   <img src="https://user-images.githubusercontent.com/98286463/183139690-76597e33-0199-4b29-81ae-4b84d69cec5e.png" width = "200" />
 </p>

-I am currently using model ensembling and data augmentation to improve the performance of my models, and hope to expand my model to US House elections before the midterms in November.
+I hope to expand my model to US House elections before the midterms in November.
 I am also in the process of transitioning from using the fast.ai library to pure PyTorch to reduce the number of layers of abstraction in my code, as this will make for easier debugging.
 My next steps are to build a usable web application that constantly updates

 ## Methodology Notes